The significance of dreams and what they can represent

 It has been suggested that dreams could be crucial to our emotional and mental health and can be a means by which we solve problems, deal with emotions and thoughts.
 It is thought that dreams play an important role in providing us with the ability to function psychologically.
 Therefore there are clearly benefits to dreaming, understanding our dreams and their meanings.
 Not being able to dream may have an adverse effect on our mental health and capacity to deal with difficulties in our waking lives.

-Are dreams important?
+Are dreams important in life?

 Dreams are highly personal and have the most significance to the individual dreaming them.
 This being said, dreams do have psychological significance and they may often be an unconscious reflection of our internal anxieties, fears, desires, hopes and fantasies.
 Of course, we can read almost anything into our dreams.
 As they are constructed within our own minds, we can attribute certain ideas or thoughts to dreams, or ideas held within them and make them mean what we wish them to.